 Frequently asked questions

 While preparing your taxes you may have a number of questions.
-Delaware Investments provides answers to some frequently asked questions regarding distributions, including dividends and capital gains distributions.
+Macquarie Investment Management provides answers to some frequently asked questions regarding distributions, including dividends and capital gains distributions.

 Funds that derived income from US government obligations

 In most states, income from US Treasury securities and other direct US government obligations generally is exempt from state income taxes, subject in some states to minimum investment or reporting requirements that must be met by a fund.
 Please contact your tax advisor for details.
 See the list of Optimum Funds and the percentage of ordinary dividends they derived from US government obligations.

 Foreign tax — for shareholders of international funds

 Shareholders of certain international funds may be able to reduce their 2017 income taxes in connection with foreign income tax paid by those funds.

 The information contained in this section is not intended to be legal or tax advice.
 If you need assistance preparing your tax return, please consult a tax advisor.